Atharvashirsh/Tribute-Page/README.md

 # Tribute-Page

-This is tribute page for
+This is a [Tribute Page](https://atharvashirsh.github.io/Tribute-Page/) for
 ## Major Mohit Sharma

 ---